harentius/GrammifyAI/README.md

 The usage of GrammifyAI is as simple as selecting the text and pressing a shortcut (⌘ + U or custom).
 This will bring you the improvement suggestion popup and will copy the suggestion to the clipboard.

 Thanks to the macOS accessibility API, GrammifyAI can work with text in any web or native application.
+Thanks to OpenAI, GrammifyAI also improves your writting and language style.

 https://github.com/user-attachments/assets/6d13aa8b-1659-468a-aa44-d245dc65a4c1